Chishikii/URP-Render-Features/README.md

 fullscreen shader.
 This shader can get the "_BlitSource" texture directly via a "URP Sample Buffer" node.

+Writing depth is a little different as well.
+RTHandles don't support color and depth / stencil information at the same time.

 I've made textures available by setting them as global textures in the command buffer but you could also pass them to the shader directly via ids.